an-sh7/Enhancing_my_Linux/Bypass_CopyPastingBlock/README.md

 ### How to Use the Bookmarklet

-This JavaScript code is a bookmarklet that helps bypass restrictions on pasting text into input fields on certain websites.
+This JavaScript code is a bookmarklet that helps bypass restrictions on copy/pasting text into input fields on certain websites.
 Follow these steps to use it:

 1. **Create a Bookmark**:
     - Copy the entire JavaScript code provided above.